-There are no crosswalks or pedestrian crossing signs within the Bodie Island District.
-There is need for such accommodations at specific intersections where pedestrian activity exists or could exist in the future: Whalebone Junction, between Oregon Inlet Campground and the Oregon Inlet Fishing Center, and in the future, if a multi-use trail is provided, between Coquina Beach and Lighthouse Bay Drive.
+Campground and Fishing Center is reduced to 45 mph.
+There is a need for pedestrian accommodations at specific intersections where pedestrian activity exists or could exist in the future: at Whalebone Junction, between Oregon Inlet Campground and the Oregon Inlet Fishing Center, and in the future, if a multi-use trail is provided, between Coquina Beach and Lighthouse Bay Drive (RIP Route #0202).
 Section 2.1 also addressed this issue.